kofic/django-media-explorer/README.md

 # Django Media Explorer

+*This fork is meant to work with the LocalHost platform.*

 A Django application to manage your images, video links, embeds and create slideshows.

-This fork is meant to work with the LocalHost platform.

 **Table of Contents**